PeterDrake/drakepedia/development_tools/git.md

 ```
 Check the status again to make sure it worked.

-You should *always* be in a clean state before trying to do anything else with git.
-Usually this means committing.
-Occasionally you will decide that you instead want to throw away all of your work since the last commit.
-If you are *absolutely sure* that you want to do this, here is the command:
+**You should *always* be in a clean state before trying to do anything else with git.** Usually this means committing.
+Occasionally you will decide that you instead want to throw away all of your work since the last commit. **If you are *absolutely sure* that you want to do this**, here is the command:
 ```
 git reset --hard HEAD
 ```